-Part I must be completed by all corporations.
+Note: Part I must be completed by all corporations.

-Name and Address of Corporation.-Enter the true corporate name as set forth in the corporate charter or other legal document creating it.
-If the corporation's mailing address is the same as someone else's, such as a shareholder's, please enter "c/o" and this person's name following the name of the corporation.
+Name and Address of Corporation.-Enter the true corporate name as stated in the corporate charter or other legal document creating it.
+If the corporation's mailing address is the same as someone else's, such as a shareholder's, enter "c/o" and this person's name following the name of the corporation.
 Include the suite, room, or other unit number after the street address.
-If the Post Office does not deliver to the street address and the corporation has a P.O. box, show the box number instead of the street address.
-If the corporation changed its name or address after applying for its EIN, be sure to check the box in item G of Part I.
+If the Post Office does not deliver to the street address and the corporation has a P.O. box, show the box number instead of the street address after applying for its employer identification number, be sure to check the box in item G of Part I.

-Item A. Employer Identification Number.-If the corporation has applied for an employer identification number (EIN) but has not received it, enter "applied for."
-If the corporation does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number, available from most IRS and Social Security Administration offices.
+Item A. Employer Identification Number (EIN).-If the corporation has applied for an EIN but has not received it, enter "applied for."
+If the corporation does not have an EIN, it should apply for one on Form SS-4, Application for Employer Identification Number.
+You can order Form SS-4 by calling 1-800-TAX-FORM (1-800-829-3676).

-Item D. Effective Date of Election.-Enter the beginning effective date (month, day, year) of the tax year requested for the S corporation.
+Item D. Effective Date of Election .- Enter the beginning effective date (month, day, year) of the tax year requested for the S corporation.
 Generally, this will be the beginning date of the tax year for which the ending effective date is required to be shown in item I, Part I. For a new corporation (first year the corporation exists) it will generally be the date required to be shown in item H, Part I. The tax year of a new corporation starts on the date that it has shareholders, acquires assets, or begins doing business, whichever happens first.
-If the effective date for item D for a newly formed corporation is later than the date in item H, the corporation should file Form 1120 or Form 1120-A, for the tax period between these dates.
+If the effective date for item D for a newly formed corporation is later than the date in item H, the corporation should file Form 1120 or Form 1120-A for the tax period between these dates.